wazuh/wazuh-documentation/source/user-manual/capabilities/key-request.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Find out more about agent key polling, the Wazuh module that allows you to fetch keys stored in an external database.
+  :description: Find out more about key request, that allows you to fetch keys stored in an external database.

-.. _agent-key-polling:
+.. _key-request:

-Agent key polling
+Key request
 =================

 .. versionadded:: 3.8.0

-Wazuh module that allows fetching the keys stored on an external database.
+Key-request allows fetching the keys stored on an external database.

 - `How it works`_
 - `Input`_